owenstranathan/owenstranathan.github.io/_posts/2020-16-01-Unity-Input-Controller.md

 I'm 26 years old.
 That places me firmly in the console only generation.
 What that means is that I started gaming well after the proliferation and success of game consoles.
 My fist console was the Super Nintendo (actually it was my brother Ian's), followed by a PlayStation(also Ian's), and then a Nintendo GameCube(you guessed it...
-Ian's) and an Xbox(Ian and I both had one), then an Xbox 360(Mine!), Wii(Ian's, but was a gift from me), PlayStation 3(Mine!) and most recently a Switch and PlayStation 4(Mine, but was a gift from Ian).
-It wasn't until after the Wii/Xbox 360/PlayStation 3 generation of consoles that
+Ian's) and an Xbox(Ian and I both had one), then an Xbox 360(Mine!), Wii(Ian's, but it was a gift from me), PlayStation 3(Mine!) and most recently a Nintento Switch and PlayStation 4(Mine, but it was a gift from Ian & my wife).
+As you can see I didn't play any PC games growing up
-I built my first gaming PC when I was about 17 years old (way back in 2010).
+(other than Diablo and Starcraft).

 So what does all this have to do with anything?
 Well besides illustraiting the growth, friendship and love of a beautiful brotherhood.
 My history with consoles separates me (and others like me) from the people that have played PC games their whole lives, in that I am most comfortable playing video games using a game controller.
+In fact it wasn't until after the Wii/Xbox 360/PlayStation 3 generation of consoles that
+I built my first gaming PC, I was 16 years old.
+So my gaming brain was already mostly developed and it understood joysticks and buttons and analog triggers a lot better than mice and keyboards.
+And this has not changed in the interveneing 10 years since I build that first PC and started to get into PC gaming.

 This has been a persistent problem for me with prototyping games.
 When you're prototyping games you want to move as quickly as possible, just implementing the bare minimum to actualize an idea to see if it's worth exploring more.